 focus stacking for extreme depth-of-field, and other image optimization

-group during the 2018 Death Valley workshop
+our workshop group during the 2018 Death Valley workshop

 will be handing out durable cutout viewing cards (an excellent

 aid in discovering and visualizing compositions) to everyone.

 He will be assisting attendees in obtaining the best exposures